BRUXISM TREATMENT

 • Pregnancy and breastfeeding.

-• Reduced pain and discomfort: Botox injections reduce involuntary muscle contractions, thereby reducing jaw pain, headaches and other discomforts associated with bruxism.
+• Reduction of pain and discomfort : Botox injections decrease involuntary muscle contractions, thereby reducing jaw pain, headaches, and other discomforts associated with bruxism.

-• Temporary and reversible effects: the effects of Botox generally last between three and six months, after which the muscles resume their normal function.
-This means that the treatment can be adjusted according to the patient's needs.
+• emporary and reversible effects : the effects of Botox typically last between three and six months.
+After this period, the muscles regain their normal function, allowing the treatment to be adjusted according to the patient’s needs.

-Results: before / after botox injections for bruxism
+Results : before and after Botox injections for bruxism

-Muscle contraction stops, the lower third of the face is refined (the weakened muscles are less voluminous) and the consequences of bruxism are treated.
-A single session is all it takes.
+Muscle contraction stops, the lower third of the face appears slimmer (weakened muscles reduce in volume), and the effects of bruxism are corrected.
+A single session is sufficient.

 Prices of botulinum toxin injections for bruxism